-Shrimp Scampi Pasta with Asparagus (VIDEO)
+Shrimp Scampi Pasta Recipe (VIDEO)

 We took classic Shrimp Scampi and turned it into this shrimp scampi pasta recipe.
-Just like our Creamy Shrimp Pasta, this is perfect for busy weeknights because it’s easy, takes less than 30 minutes and tastes like fine dining.
+Just like our Creamy Shrimp Pasta, this is perfect for busy weeknights because it’s easy, takes less than 30 minutes, and tastes like fine dining.

 This post may contain affiliate links.
 Read my disclosure policy.

-Shrimp Scampi Pasta Recipe:
+Garlic Buter Shrimp Scampi Pasta

-Look for raw shrimp (preferably wild caught) that are large 21-30 count.
+- Shrimp – Look for raw shrimp (preferably wild caught) that are large 21-30 count.
 Slightly larger or smaller will still work but you will have to increase or decrease cooking time accordingly as shrimp can easily overcook.

 Can I Substitute Cooked Shrimp?